 Although I am skilled and knowledgeable in SEO and can follow the rules set down by Search Engines in order to gain higher rankings I don’t believe that the system is by any means perfect.
 Personally I have issues with the way the largest search engines display information and rank business websites.
 The main problem is that users will generally only click on the websites on the first page of a search engine.
 This means that only the first10 websites for a search are likely to see a significant amount of search engine traffic.
 Generally this means that larger companies with more resources are always at an advantage compared to smaller start up companies or sole traders, even though this might not reflect the quality of work and services provided by the respective companies.

 My personal suggestion would be to display the results in some form of image grid system.
 This could allow for a lot more businesses to be ranked on the first page for a keyword search.
 The images could be a thumbnail from each website which would provide a more attractive and intuitive way for users to find the businesses they want.
 I have a similar way of arranging items on my portfolio page and the block system is a common way of navigating now and Operating Systems and Mobile devices.
 These businesses could still be ranked according to SEO but positions could change regularly in order to give smaller companies more opportunity to attract search engine traffic.
 There could also be filters at the top or left hand side of the page where users could arrange the companies by popularity for instance, or distance.

 Maybe this is something that Google is working on, who knows?
 They tend to keep any improvements very close to their chest.
-However, as a company with such a huge influence on businesses globally there are many aspects of their software that don’t work as well as they should (Google + anybody?).
+However, as a company with such a huge influence on businesses globally a lot of their software programs don’t work as well as they should (such as the now defunct Google +).